Georgetown, Texas: Education

-The City of Georgetown is served by the Georgetown Independent School District and Georgetown High School, a National Blue Ribbon Award school, serves the community.
+The city of Georgetown is served by the Georgetown Independent School District, partially by Leander Independent School District and Georgetown High School, a National Blue Ribbon Award school, serves the community.
 Georgetown opened a second high school, East View High, in 2008.
 The graduating class of 2014 was the first class of students to graduate from East View as a full high school.
 Up to that point, East View High School had started as a freshman-only campus and added on one grade at a time as those students moved up.

-Georgetown is also the home of Southwestern University, a private, four-year, undergraduate, liberal arts college.
+Georgetown is the home of Southwestern University, a private, four-year, undergraduate, liberal arts college.
 Founded in 1875, Southwestern is the oldest university in Texas.
 The school is affiliated with the United Methodist Church, although the curriculum is nonsectarian.
 Southwestern offers 40 bachelor's degrees in the arts, sciences, fine arts, and music, as well as interdisciplinary and pre-professional programs.
 The university is accredited by the Southern Association of Colleges and Schools and the National Association of Schools of Music.